scjurgen/jays-logicpro-scripts/README.md

 ## delaytor

-Create a Mididelay for notes that are held
+Create a MIDI-delay for notes that are held.

 ### Options